 Yoga and Massage

-Some lower back stretches in yoga can help relieve the pain in the lower back.
+Some lower back stretches in yoga can help relieve the pain in the lower back, this can be done at home and does not require any medication so you can call it a natural method to treat back pain.
 A study published in the Annals of Internal Medicine showed that yoga was great at strengthening the muscles and better as a self-care therapy (the yoga participants took both classes and lessons) than reading self-help books, performing aerobics, engaging in weight training, or just stretching as other means to alleviate back pain.
 Another study published in the Annals of Internal Medicine showed that at the end of the study period, the back-pain participants who relied on yoga as their main form of therapy rather than medication had a 50 percent less reliance on the pain relievers.